What is the w2 form 2025?

 Enter the name of the city or locality.

-Not all boxes on the W-2 are created equal.
-Some are straightforward, while others can take some time to figure out.
+Not all boxes on the W-2 form 2025 are created equal.
+Some are straightforward, while others can take time to figure out.
 Box 1, Box 3, and Box D frequently pose challenges for employers.
-Below, let's detail the typical questions and concerns linked to each W-2 box.
+Below, we detail the typical questions and concerns linked to each W-2 box.

-Please click here to download a revised W2 PDF form, offering further instructions to help you complete your W-2 forms accurately.
+Please click here to download the revised W-2 form 2025 PDF, which offers instructions to help you complete your W-2 forms accurately.

 Box 1 on the W-2: Compensation